AdobeDocs/commerce-marketplace/src/pages/guides/sellers/marketing-review-guidelines/index.md

 ---
-group: marketplace-sellers
-title: Marketing Review Guidelines
+title: Marketing review guidelines
 ---

+# Marketing review guidelines

 From a marketing perspective, all submissions to Commerce Marketplace must solve a business problem and deliver rich and unique functionality.
 Marketing descriptions will be checked against our style guidelines to make sure that content is in line with Magento branding guidelines.